sapmentors/cds-scp-api/examples/readme.md

 ## Standalone Examples

 These code examples only provides the executable code for the scenario.
-Please look at the [Steps for setting up the standalone example project]() and  [SCP Destination Configuration](../README.md) to run the examples.
+Please look at the [Steps for setting up the standalone example project](./standalonesetup.md) and  [SCP Destination Configuration](../README.md) as preparation to run the examples.

 - [Retrieve a product list from public available OData Service called Northwind](./InternetProxy/ReadPublicApiNorthwindWithNoAuthentication.js) - No Authentification
 - [Retrieve a product list from public available SAP OData service](./InternetProxy/ReadProductsOfErpWithBasicAuthentication.js) - Basic Authentification